 Saturday, Sept.
 1, 2018, 8 p.m.

-This evening will include six five-minute slam stories and an original work by story teller Cecil Hershler.
+This evening included six five-minute slam stories and an original work by story teller Cecil Hershler.

-The evening will begin with Havdalah and end with a Kol Nidre improvisation played by Dave Kauffman and Martin Gotfrit.
+The evening began with Havdalah and ended with a Kol Nidre improvisation played by Dave Kauffman and Martin Gotfrit.

 Never been to Or Shalom?
 Come see what our warm community is all about.
 Email our program coordinator if you’d like to connect with someone at our synagogue.